 Middle Managers

-What agents can do now: Status reporting, scheduling, data aggregation, progress tracking, meeting summaries, KPI dashboards, and workflow coordination.
+What agents can do now: status reporting, scheduling, data aggregation, progress tracking, meeting summaries, KPI dashboards, workflow coordination.
+A large share of what middle management does is collecting updates, synthesising them and passing them upward, and agents do that faster and more consistently.

 Entry-Level and Early-Career Workers